 Want your own Photo shoot?

 Up until now these practice sessions have been by invitation only.
-If you are interested in applying to be a model, take a peek at the model call page.
+If you are interested in applying to be a model, reach out and contact me.